CarolinaKra/WineQualityPredictor/README.md

 ## Develope a model that overfits by scaling up
 I used my Design of Experiments skills to evaluate different models with different hyperparameters, scaling up the initial model.
-There were 3 desired hyperparameters to investigate: number of nodes, number of layers, activation function type The aim of the DoE is to maximise the exploratory space while minimising the number of experiments.
+There were 3 desired hyperparameters to investigate: number of nodes, number of layers and activation function type.
+The aim of the DoE is to maximise the exploratory space while minimising the number of experiments.
 The experimental space looked as follow: